serendeepia/serendeepia.github.io/careers.md

 {% if counter == 0 %}
 There are currently no open positions.
 However, we are always keen to meet energetic and talented professionals who would like to join our team.
-Please send your CV or projects you have worked before and tell us why you want to be part of Serendeepia:
+Please send your CV and project portfolio and tell us why you want to be part of Serendeepia:
 <p style="text-align: center; margin-top: 40px;">
 {% else %}
 <h3>Other positions</h3>
 <p>
 We are always keen to meet energetic and talented professionals who would like to join our team.
-Please send your CV or projects you have worked before and tell us why you want to be part of Serendeepia:
+Please send your CV and project portfolio and tell us why you want to be part of Serendeepia:
 </p>
 <p style="text-align: center;">
 {% endif %}